Barryq93/db2Prom/README.md

 Grateful to [arapozojr](https://github.com/arapozojr) for their initial work on `db2dexpo`, which served as the foundation for this project.

-## Running Locally
+## Linux setup

-To run db2Prom locally, follow these steps:
+To run db2Prom on Linux, follow these steps:

 ### Prerequisites